nicolascuello/Stellar-MADE/winter-meeting.md

 # Stellar-MADE project

 We plan to work on 3 main axes during the meeting:
-- TBD
-- TBD
-- TBD
+- Formation and observation of discs in multiple systems;
+- Dust dynamics and grain growth in protoplanetary discs;
+- Planet stability and evolution in multiple stellar systems.

+We will also seek new connections between two different fields: "black holes and gravitational waves" & "disc dynamics and planet formation".

 <img src="https://nicolascuello.github.io/Stellar-MADE/images/Flyer-StellarMADE-Winter-Meeting-2024.png" alt="winter meeting seen by midjourney" width="500"/>

-All these topics explicitly overlap and will be discussed during the meeting.
-Each participant will preferentially work on one item with a subgroup of participants.
+Each participant will preferentially work on one or several items with a subgroup of participants.
 At the end, we will establish a plan to keep working together after the meeting, share results efficiently, and co-write the corresponding scientific articles.

 Program with indicative times:
 - Tuesday 16/01/2024: